duganchen/md_preview/README.md

 # BASH Script to Preview Markdown File In TMux

-This is a BASH script to live-preview Markdown files in tmux.
+This is a BASH script to live-preview Markdown files.

+To you it, you need to be in tmux.
 It takes as a parameter the path to the Markdown file you want to preview.
 In your current tmux pane, it starts up a watcher for changes that file.
 It also opens another tmux pane with a live server to serve up a preview.
 In most cases, the preview should then automatically open in your web browser.
 The preview will update whenever the Markdown file changes on disk.
 When you're done, go to the file watcher and press "q".
 It will close both the watcher and the server.

 ## Requirements